Aaron Judge Player Props: Yankees vs. Mariners

-The New York Yankees, including Aaron Judge (.511 on-base percentage in past 10 games, 103 points above season-long percentage), battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+On Wednesday, Aaron Judge (batting .389 in his past 10 games) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 9:40 PM ET.

-He mashed two homers in his last game (going 3-for-4) in his last game against the Mariners.
+He hit a home run while going 1-for-3 in his previous game against the Mariners.

 Aaron Judge Game Info & Props vs. the Mariners